 If the graphite is indented into the paper surface you will lose the paperwhite.
 You could try to regain the sparkle with, gouache, chalk pencil, or even paper correction fluid, but I’d rather start again if I screwed up at this stage.

-Better still, be more careful and don’t press so hard you can’t erase the graphite.
+It’s far better to be careful and not press down so hard that you can’t erase the graphite.

 You are under no obligation to stay faithful to the photo.
 You can tweak and adapt everything as you go.

-Having drawn the eyes and buoyed with success, I decided to draw both ears next.
-There was no reason I should do them next beyond maintaining my confidence.
+Having drawn the giraffe’s eyes and buoyed with success, I decided to draw both ears.
+There was no logical reason I should draw them next beyond maintaining my confidence.
 I thought they would be relatively easy.
 I find it helps to build on small wins.

 Step 4: Draw the Second Ear